 It might also be helpful to think about how you use your waking hours.
 Perhaps you can do what you need to do more efficiently or even cut back on your commitments to give yourself more time under the covers.

 Sleeping well at night is an additional dimension of overall snoozing success.
-One study suggests that for college students, sleep quality may be more important than sleep quantity.
-Check out these ZZZ tips or the sleep Q&As in the Go Ask Alice! archives for ideas on how to sleep better.
-If you are a Columbia student and are concerned about your sleep, take the quick, confidential, online A!sleep assessment and receive personalized feedback immediately.
+One study suggests that for college students, sleep quality may be more crucial than sleep quantity.
+Check out the Sleep category in the Go Ask Alice! archives for ideas on how to sleep more soundly.

 One last thought to consider is what your sleep needs might be after you complete school.
 Are you planning a career path that would allow for two four hour sleep cycles?
 Ultimately, the sleep plan that allows you to feel rested and alert throughout all of the activities you need (and want) to do is the best plan for you.
 Rest well!Alice!